On the logarithmic derivative of characteristic polynomials for random unitary matrices: Introduction

 We also investigate the value distribution of $ \frac{P'}{P}(z) $ in the mesoscopic range away from the unit circle, and prove that it obeys a central limit theorem (CLT).
 To put it in context, Selberg's central limit theorem states that, roughly speaking, the value distribution of the vector

-converges to a normal random vector $(X, Y)$ as $T$ tends to infinity, where $X$ and $Y$ are independent and both have mean $0$ and variance $1$.
-The result also holds for $\sigma+it$ in place of $1/2+it$, but the variance changes accordingly.
+converges to a normal random vector $(X, Y)$ as $T$ tends to infinity.
+Here $X$ and $Y$ are independent and both have mean $0$ and variance $1$, and $t$ is drawn uniformly from $[T, 2T]$.
+The result also holds for $\sigma+it$ in place of $1/2+it$ if $\sigma$ is close to $1/2$, but the variance changes accordingly.
 See Tsang's thesis~\cite{tsang1984thesis} for a detailed description and proof.
-The imaginary part of $\log \zeta(1/2+it)$ is related to the counting of zeta zeros via the Riemann-von Mangoldt formula; in this direction Selberg's CLT for $ \Im \log \zeta (1/2+it)$ is related to macroscopic and mesoscopic CLTs for value distributions (again $t\in [T, 2T]$) of quantities of the form $\sum_\rho \eta(\Delta\cdot (\rho-t))$, where the sum is over zeta zeros, $\eta$ is a suitable function, and $\Delta$ is a scaling factor.
+The imaginary part of $\log \zeta(1/2+it)$ is related to the counting of zeta zeros via the Riemann-von Mangoldt formula; in this direction Selberg's CLT for $ \Im \log \zeta (1/2+it)$ is related to macroscopic and mesoscopic CLTs for value distributions (again $t$ being drawn uniformly in $[T, 2T]$) of quantities of the form $\sum_\rho \eta(\Delta\cdot (\rho-t))$, where the sum is over zeta zeros, $\eta$ is a suitable function, and $\Delta$ is a scaling factor.
 Here macroscopic scale refers to the case when $\Delta$ is of constant size, and mesoscopic scale is the case when $\Delta\to \infty$ with $T$ but $\Delta=o(\log T)$.
 See Fujii~\cite{fuji1974zeros}, Bourgade and Kuan~\cite{bourgade2014clt}, Rodgers~\cite{rodgers2014clt}, and Maples and Rodgers~\cite{rodgers2015clt2}.
 Another related result is a mesoscopic CLT of Lester~\cite{lester2014distribution} for the logarithmic derivative of zeta away from the critical line, who proved that when $t$ ranges from $T$ to $2T$ the real part and the imaginary part of

 are close to independent normal with mean $0$ and variance

 provided that $\psi(T)=o(\log T)$ and $\psi(T)\to \infty$ with $T$.
 A standard calculation shows that

 Analogues of Selberg's CLT as well as macroscopic and mesoscopic CLTs for sums over zeta zeros are also known in the CUE setting; see Keating and Snaith~\cite{keating2000momentszeta}, Hughes, Keating and O'Connell~\cite{hughes2001clt}, Bourgade~\cite{bourgade2010cltaway}, Szeg\"o~\cite{szego1952stronglimit}, Wieand~\cite{wieand2002}, Diaconis and Evans~\cite{diaconis2001clt}, and Soshnikov~\cite{soshnikov2000combinatorial}.
 Related to Lester's result, in the CUE setting there is a mesoscopic CLT away from the real line proved by Chhaibi, Najnudel and Nikeghbali~\cite{chhaibi2017ratios} for a limiting object of the characteristic polynomials.
 Our next result is a CUE analogue of Lester's CLT.